iris-edu/mseedrtstream/doc/mseedrtstream.md

 ## <a id='description'>Description</a>

-<p ><b>mseedrtstream</b> reads input files and creates simulated real-time feeds of Mini-SEED data.
+<p ><b>mseedrtstream</b> reads input files and creates simulated real-time feeds of miniSEED data.
 The most fundamental operation of this program is to read all specified input data and output the records in an order similar to what may be expected from a multiplexed real-time feed.
 Data may be written to an output file or sent to a DataLink server (ringserver).</p>

 <p >Multiple options are available to select a subset of data records from the specified input files.</p>